Adaptation Action Coalition (Completed)

 Costa Rica

-In Costa Rica, the early findings from the Water Tracker are already enhancing national planning processes, building on existing work to improve adaptation efforts.
+In Costa Rica, the early findings from the Water Tracker enhanced national planning processes, building on existing work to improve adaptation efforts.
 The Tracker was used to evaluate the country’s national climate plans and the findings were presented to the Costa Rican government along with recommendations for improvements.
-As a result, the country is preparing a series of national and sub-national workshops to review the feedback, looking at the role of water across energy, tourism, and finance sectors.
+As a result, the country prepared a series of national and sub-national workshops to review the feedback, looking at the role of water across energy, tourism and finance sectors.

 Malawi

 In Malawi, the Water Tracker was used to assess the country’s NDC and recently drafted National Water Policy.
 This provided insights into the strengths and weaknesses of the Malawian National Climate Change Planning Framework.
-In the future, the assessment will be broadened across this Framework with a focus on stakeholder-led priorities.
+The assessment was designed for broader application across this Framework, with a focus on stakeholder-led priorities.

 Partners: